ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 ---
 title: "Sol loves to cheat"
-description: ""
+description: "Adventures in harness engineering"
 pubDate: 2026-08-12
 tags: ["llm", "harness", "benchmark"]
 ---

+_tl;dr_

+> What started as an exploration to build a custom harness, quickly led to the discovery of GPT-5.6 Sol using `curl` to cheat a benchmark task it had successfully passed many times before.

+## Background

-I've been running a "spec-driven" development flow for the past year.
+I've been running a "spec-driven" development flow for the past ~year.

 It's pretty simple.